Camps begin on June 15 and vary between youth and high school ages

 The Ramblers travel to Iowa and Wisconsin this weekend

-Tom Paparounis is in his third season as an assistant coach for the Loyola University Chicago women's soccer program.
+Tom Paparounis is in his fourth season as an assistant coach for the Loyola University Chicago women's soccer program.
 He works with the goalkeepers.

 An accomplished goalkeepers coach, Paparounis also serves as a coach for United Soccer Academy Chicago and the Hawks Soccer Club.
 During the 2010 season, he was an assistant coach at Concordia University in River Forest, Ill., and he has also honed his craft as a goalkeeping coach for North Texas Olympic Development Program and at KeeperZone, Inc., in Dallas.